Red Stream: Advanced Theory and Techniques

 - Small group activities

 Participants will receive a Certificate in Advanced Theory and Techniques in Play Therapy from RMPTI.
-The certificate confirms the completion of 75 hours of specialized play therapy training approved by APT and CACPT.
-All training hours count toward certification/registration as a Play Therapist.
+The certificate confirms the completion of 80 hours of specialized play therapy training.
+APT, CAPT and BCPTA alone hold the right to accept or deny any continuing education training at their discretion.

-- Satisfactory completion of a the Mastery Test and written case study
+- Satisfactory completion of the Mastery Test and written case study

 - Continuous evaluation by instructor of course work contributions and core competencies using a structured feedback form